 For this pattern I used:

-Tension: 18 stitches and 24 rows to 10cm square over stocking stitch using 4.5mm (or 5mm for Bluefaced Leicester) needles.
+<Gauge (tension): 18 stitches and 24 rows to 10cm square over stocking stitch using 4.5mm (or 5mm for Bluefaced Leicester) needles.

-Measurements: to fit average sized hand.
+Size: to fit average sized hand.

 My design ideas and advice: These simple mittens are knitted on double pointed needles so the only seam to sew up is on the thumb.
 If you haven’t knitted mittens before or used dpns (see my video link below for advice on them) these are the perfect mittens to start with.
 And when you’ve knitted them you will feel so happy of your new skills!
 As always I am here to help.
 For experienced knitters these are great for a quick or easy project to knit for a gift or to keep your hands warm with natural fibres, the only way to keep warm.